Ideas-Laboratory/vectorized_stress_majorization/README.md

 Configurations are tested on Ubuntu 16.04 with Clang and Visual Studio 2015 on Windows.

 ## Dependencies
-Our system is running under Cuda 8.0, viennaCL(http://viennacl.sourceforge.net/), Eigen, and Glut in visual studio 2015.
+Our system is running under CUDA 8.0, viennaCL, Eigen, and Glut in visual studio 2015.
 If you want to change the configuration of our solution file, you can modify .... and reload the solution file in visual studio.

 ## Cite
 You can use our codes for research purpose only.
 And please cite our paper when you use our codes.
-...
+@article{wang2018vsm,
+  title={ Revisiting Stress Majorization as a Unified Framework for Interactive Constrained Graph Visualization}, author={ Yunhai Wang, Yanyan Wang, Yinqi Sun, Lifeng Zhu, Kecheng Lu, Chi-Wing Fu, Michael Sedlmair, Oliver Deussen, and Baoquan Chen, journal={IEEE Trans.
+Vis. & Comp.
+Graphics (Proc.
+IEEE Information Visualization (Infovis) 2017)}, year={2017}, publisher={IEEE}
+}

 ## Licence
 Vectorized Stress Majorization is open-sourced software licensed under the MIT license.